 Click here for our Q&A

 Why is work happening around primary care change?
-What is a PMH and PCN?
 Why is team-based care important?
 How does this work include or relate to me?

 We encourage all members to get involved in your local Primary Care Network.
 Contact us to learn about engagement opportunities in your PCN.